 What does Peachy’s demise mean for the short term loans industry?

 Peachy’s administrators, Smith and Williamson, have also said that the company had tried to secure new funding to get itself out of its crisis; however, it had been unsuccessful.
-The company will instead work with its administrators to wind down the business’ operations and start to notify all its creditors.
-The fact that investors are also not interested in stepping in to help save Peachy is yet another sign that the payday loans industry may be coming to an end.« How to create a monthly budget – 7 step guide Stamp duty scrapped for homebuyers on properties worth up to £500,000 »
+So instead, the company will work with its administrators to wind down the business operations and start to notify all its creditors.
+Unfortunately, the fact that investors are also not interested in stepping in to help save Peachy is yet another sign that the payday loans industry may be coming to an end.